 What happens in Izakaya stays in Izakaya:

-After a few drinks, people in the party will loosen up like a pot of melted cheese.
+After a few drinks, everyone starts to loosen up like a pot of melted cheese.
 They will not shy away from discussing anything or everything under the sun.
-Sometimes people even end up revealing some private information as well.
-Perhaps, you won’t remember any of it the next day if you are drunk.
+Sometimes people even end up revealing their private information as well.
+Perhaps, you won’t remember any of it the next day if you were too drunk.
 If you do, its best to keep your mouth shut.
 Nothing about last night will be discussed at work the next morning.
+Things will go on business as usual.

-Although you may get more advice from your Japanese friends, these 7 rules will certainly help you and might as well bring you some fame and glory among your colleagues and friends.
+Although you may get more advice from your Japanese friends, these seven rules will certainly help you and might as well bring you some fame and glory among your colleagues and friends.

-Have you had any experience with Japan’s drinking culture?
+Have you had any experience with Japan’s drinking culture or any other points to share?
 Let me know by commenting below.

 As always, thank you for reading ❤❤❤